-Travelling with the whole family isnt cheap, thats why we recommend staying in Playa Blanca.
+Travelling with the whole family isn't cheap, that's why we recommend staying in Playa Blanca.
 Nestled in the south of the island, it offers a great choice of family-friendly accommodation in Lanzarote, ranging from budget, family holiday villages to swanky, private villas.
 No matter the size of your brood, Lanzarote will have something to please everyone.

 There are plenty of things to do with the kids in Lanzarote but we think it's worth a trip for the spectacular landscapes alone.
 Dazzling black sand beaches can be found alongside more familiar white sands, creating a unique, beautiful setting.

 There's also plenty of animal parks and water parks to keep even the cheekiest of kids entertained.
-Oh, and a Submarine Safari... definitely something worth bribing for good behaviour.
+Oh, and a Submarine Safari!

 Craving all-night happy hours, foam parties and cocktails of every colour?
 Tenerife has you covered.

 Head to Playa de las Americas to the south of the island for the legendary strips Veronica's and Starco's.
 There, you can revel in all manner of misbehaviour (in Tenerife, we wouldn't have it any other way), with clubs such as Tramps Tenerife and Sugareef Tenerife able to keep the party going as long as you can.

 What else is there to do in Tenerife?

 As much as some might hate to admit it, it's hard to keep a party going for a solid week; fortunately, Tenerife has plenty more to offer.
-If your hangover permits, find the Pirámide de Aron, where you can relax with its flamenco/modern fusion dance performances.
+If your hangover permits, find the Piramide de Aron, a show venue where you can enjoy flamenco and modern fusion dance performances.

-Whats more, the hip Noria District is packed to the rafters with cool restaurants, bars and live music.
+What's more, the hip Noria District in Santa Cruz is packed with cool restaurants, bars and live music.
 Perfect for if you're not ready for the party to end, but feel the need for a more refined, reserved soire.